pedromnchunks35/hlf-zero/notes-orderer.md

 The configuration that i will make will be something like this:
 ```
 deploy-orderer
+ ├── blocks
  ├── ledger-vault (this is where the ledger data will be stored)
- ├── admin-client (client for the CA to retrieve every cryptographic material
+ ├── client-ca (client for the CA to retrieve every cryptographic material
  │    │            we need)
  │    └── tls-cas
  │         ├── int-root-ca.pem (tls certificate for the Intermediate CA)